Data-Analytics-for-beginners/DataAnalyticsCourse/TOOLS/streamlit.md

 - Creating repeatable items in Streamlit, https://medium.com/streamlit/creating-repeatable-items-in-streamlit-cb8b6264e1e6
 - OAuth Component for Streamlit, https://medium.com/streamlit/oauth-component-for-streamlit-e05f00874fbc
 - From Data to Dashboard: Building a Production-Ready App with Streamlit, FastAPI, Supabase, and Docker, https://medium.com/@jv.escorcio/from-data-to-dashboard-building-a-production-ready-app-with-streamlit-fastapi-supabase-and-65e1cf1a1673
+- Streamlit Dashboard That Looks Like a SaaS Product, https://medium.com/@hadiyolworld007/streamlit-dashboard-that-looks-like-a-saas-product-05646a72a242
+13)

 --------------------------------